nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * Line Separator is used to ensure readability and ease of use for users.

 #### Why is it implemented this way
-- The code is seperated into distinct methods that addresses a separate concern, achieving Separation of concerns principle (SoC).
+- The code is separated into distinct methods that addresses a separate concern, achieving Separation of concerns principle (SoC).
 This help achieve better modularity and readability.
 - Each method includes numerous exception handlers to cover as many potential errors and edge cases as possible.

 #### Alternatives Considered